 One of the questions I ask other pilots when they share their travel adventures is, “Would you go back?”
 That usually helps flesh out what makes a place distinctive.
+Or maybe memorable.
 At the very least it makes the decision to rent a car or grab a crew car easier.

 Gainesville, Florida is a city I have visited before.
 It is probably more correct to say I’ve landed at Gainesville but had not had an opportunity to explore the city.
 So asking the question, “Would you go back, Val,” could only result in one positive response.